Abandoned & Little-Known Airfields:

 and the newer & separate airfield layout of the present-day airport (at the bottom).

-The parking lot of the Abilene Zoo sits on what used to be the north end of a runway of the original Abilene Municipal Airport.
+A 1999 photo by Scott Murdock of the parking lot of the Abilene Zoo, which sits on what used to be the north end of a runway of the original Abilene Municipal Airport.

-The northwest end of another former runway is a parking lot for ball fields next to the zoo.
+A 1999 photo by Scott Murdock of the northwest end of another former Abilene Municipal Airport runway, reused as a parking lot for ball fields next to the zoo.

 The City Coliseum was built at an unknown date on the western edge of the former ramp area.